Get

 However, the assertion that a litter of Scottish Fold kittens or Pugs, for example, has been vet-checked and declared to be healthy should always come with a small but essential qualifier: these animals are relatively healthy.
 The squashed faces, deformed cartilage, and other mutations mean that the health of these popular pets is compromised from conception.
 These mutations have not just been normalized, but have become highly sought after.
 However, this does not negate the FACT that these physical traits have a range of significant health implications, such as breathing difficulties, eye problems, spinal disease, early onset arthritis, and increased disease susceptibility, just to name a few.
 There is no doubt that animals with these afflictions can – and do – lead happy, enjoyable lives, but to knowingly and deliberately create cats and dogs with mutations, just to meet misguided consumer demand, is not just unethical, it is downright cruel.

-We need to stop listening to the misinformation being fed to us that these cats are perfectly healthy, and make it clear that breeding and buying pets based on “cute” mutations, without taking the time to understand the health implications of those mutations, is not okay.
+We need to stop listening to the misinformation that these cats are perfectly healthy and make it clear that breeding and buying pets based on “cute” mutations, without taking the time to understand their health implications, is not okay.
 While the ban in the Netherlands is a positive step towards improved animal welfare, it would be even better if our choices made similar laws unnecessary.

 Feature Image Credit: petfoto.vn & Alexander-Sobol, Shutterstock